noncombatant/robotfindskitten/README.md

 (error number), `printf` (print formatted string), and `mvaddch` (move and add character).
 Memory was so expensive back then that early C compilers were not required to recognize more than the first 6 characters of an identifier, so all identifiers in a program had to be unique in their first 6 characters.
-Crazy!
+Bonkers!

 Now that computers are cheap and text editors are good, we can afford to write code that looks like it means something.
 Hence the ‘modern’ naming conventions